-Don't overlook travel ads when trying to come up with interesting destinations.
-While made to showcase the best of the area, they are a good place to start your research and most stories do feature prominent landmarks at some point.
+Don't overlook travel ads when trying to come up with interesting destination ideas.
+While made to specifically showcase the best of the area, they are a good place to start your research.
+Most stories do feature prominent landmarks at some point.

 Tralee (Republic of Ireland) (Be sure to check out the Rose of Tralee International Festival that has been held every August since 1959.)

 U.S. cities with strange names can make your stories better, not worse.